 The I and Q inputs to the AD8340 set the gain and phase between input and output.
 These inputs are differential and should normally have a common-mode level of 0.5 V. However, when differentially driven, the common mode can vary from 250 mV to 750 mV while still allowing full gain control.
-Each input pair has a nominal input swing of $\pm 0.5$ V differential around the common-mode level.
-The maximum gain of unity is achieved if the differential voltage is equal to $\pm 500$ mV or $\pm 500$ mV.
-So with a common-mode level of 500 mV, IBBP and IBBM will each swing between 250 mV and 750 mV.
+Each input pair has a nominal input swing of ± 0.5 V differential around the common-mode level.
+The maximum gain of unity is achieved if the differential voltage is equal to +500 mV or -500 mV.
+Therefore, with a common-mode level of 500 mV, IBBP and IBBM each swings between 250 mV and 750 mV.

 The I and Q inputs can also be driven with a single-ended signal.
-In this case, one side of each input should be tied to a low noise 0.5 V voltage source (a 0.1 $\mu F$ decoupling capacitor located close to the pin is recommended), while the other input swings from 0 V to 1 V. Differential drive generally offers superior even-order distortion and lower noise than single-ended drive.
+In this case, one side of each input should be tied to a low noise 0.5 V voltage source (a 0.1 μF decoupling capacitor located close to the pin is recommended), while the other input swings from 0 V to 1 V. Differential drive generally offers superior even-order distortion and lower noise than single-ended drive.

 The bandwidth of the baseband controls exceeds 200 MHz even at full-scale baseband drive.
 This allows for very fast gain and phase modulation of the RF input signal.
-In cases where lower modulation bandwidths are acceptable or desired, external filter capacitors can be connected across Pins IFLP to IFLM and QFLP to QFLM to reduce the ingress of baseband noise and spurious signal into the control path.
+In cases where lower modulation bandwidths are acceptable or desired, external filter capacitors can be connected across Pin IFLP to Pin IFLM, and across Pin QFLP to Pin QFLM, to reduce the ingress of baseband noise and spurious signal into the control path.

-The 3 dB bandwidth is set by choosing CFLT according to the following equation:
+The 3 dB bandwidth is set by choosing C{FLT} according to the following equation:

-$$f{3dB} \approx \frac{45 \text{ kHz} \times 10 \text{ nF}}{C{external} + 0.5 \text{ pF}}$$
+$$f{3 \text{ dB}} \approx \frac{45 \text{ kHz} \times 10 \text{ nF}}{C{EXTERNAL} + 0.5 \text{ pF}}$$

-This equation has been verified for values of $C{FLT}$ from 10 pF to 0.1 $\mu$ F (bandwidth settings of approximately 4.5 kHz to 43 MHz).
+This equation has been verified for values of C{FLT} from 10 pF to 0.1 μF (bandwidth settings of approximately 4.5 kHz to 43 MHz).